Work with Dynamics 365 data in your Azure solution

 Updated: November 29, 2016

 Applies To: Dynamics 365 (online), Dynamics 365 (on-premises), Dynamics CRM 2016, Dynamics CRM Online

-An internal plug-in named ServiceBusPlugin is provided with Microsoft Dynamics CRM 2011.
-The plug-in contains the business logic to post the Microsoft Dynamics CRM message execution context to the Windows Azure Service Bus.
-To use this plug-in, you need to register a Windows Azure Service Bus solution endpoint and a step for the plug-in.
-The step defines what message and entity combination being processed by the core Microsoft Dynamics CRM operation should trigger the plug-in to execute.
+An internal plug-in named ServiceBusPlugin is provided with Microsoft Dynamics 365 (online & on-premises).
+The plug-in contains the business logic to post the Microsoft Dynamics 365 message execution context to the Microsoft Azure Service Bus.
+To use this plug-in, you need to register a Microsoft Azure Service Bus solution endpoint and a step for the plug-in.
+The step defines what message and entity combination being processed by the core Microsoft Dynamics 365 operation should trigger the plug-in to execute.
 The ServiceBusPlugin can only be registered to run asynchronously.
-For more information, see Walkthrough: Register an Azure-Aware Plug-in with Plug-in Registration Tool.
+For more information, see Walkthrough: Register an Azure-aware plug-in using the Plug-in Registration Tool.

 In addition, you can write a custom plug-in that includes the required lines of code to post to the service bus.
 The plug-in is registered in a similar way, except that it must be registered in the sandbox and run under partial trust.
-For more information on writing a custom plug-in that can post to the Windows Azure Service Bus, see Write a Custom Azure-Aware Plug-In.
+For more information on writing a custom plug-in that can post to the Microsoft Azure Service Bus, see Write a custom Azure-aware plug-in.

 You can also write a custom workflow activity that can post the execution context to the service bus and include this activity in your workflows.
-Sample code for a custom Windows Azure-aware workflow activity is provided in the topic Sample: Azure Aware Custom Workflow Activity.
+Sample code for a custom Microsoft Azure-aware workflow activity is provided in the topic Sample: Azure aware custom workflow activity.

 Register and Deploy Plug-Ins

 Microsoft Dynamics 365